hoffm/hoffm.github.com/source/_posts/2012-08-30-more-legible-output-with-y.markdown

 categories: QuickTip Ruby Rails YAML
 ---

-Every tried to get a sense of an ActiveRecord object by squinting though output like this?
+Ever tried to get a sense of an ActiveRecord object by squinting though output like this?

 ```
 >> User.find_by_login("Michael Hoffman").recipes.last